naatyu/parallelism-formation/src/data_loading_1/README.md

 # Benchmark

-When done with the previous exercises run the benchmark and see the difference between various parameters with:
+When done with the previous exercises, run the benchmark and see the difference between various parameters with:
 ```bash
 make data_loading_benchmark
 ```

+What are you observations ?